cplusplusjasper/awesome-resources/websites.md

 [freebsd-src](https://github.com/freebsd/freebsd-src): FreeBSD src tree

 [free-for-dev](https://github.com/ripienaar/free-for-dev): A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev

+[git-history](https://github.com/pomber/git-history): Quickly browse the history of a file from any git repository

 [gitignore](https://github.com/github/gitignore): A collection of useful .gitignore templates